welingtonlarsen/loan-types-challenge/README.md

 </div>

-The proposal of this Challenge is provide a person with the loan types suitable for her, given some variables:
+The proposal of this study challenge is provide a person with the loan types suitable for her, given some variables:

 We must provide the following loan types:
 - Personal Loan.
 Interest Rate: 4%